Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Those that roll (Dex + Athletics) above your Evasion remain in Melee Range—immediately joining you in your new position.

-Opponents that have been successfully disengaged are prevented from entering back into Melee Range for a Round.
+If an opponent that was successfully disengaged from tries to close into Melee Range on the next round, reflexively move back to Short Range from them.
+(This reflexive action does not count as a Move action.)

+### Rush

+Rush, unlike other move actions, consumes the **Action Slot** of the character, and so explicityly *may* be used in conjunction with other Move Actions.

+Against a targetMake a (Dexterity + Athletics) Roll vs a

 Situational Defenses
 --------------------